rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Bachet* rule ranked heatmap view on the performance records

 In :numref:`bachetHeatmapT` we may notice that action *a5*, with all grades above the third 7-tile (> 42.86%), appears convincingly first-ranked.
 Similarly, with five grades in the lowest 7-tiled class (< 14.29%), action *a9* appears last-ranked.
 Most significant in this ranking appear to be the *Benefit* criteria *b09*, *b04* and *b01* with a correlation > +0.40, whereas *Costs* criteria *c02* and *c03* appear somehow in contradiction (-0.11 and -0.28) with the proposed *Bachet* ranking.
 Action *a7*, with only three weak grades, is not first-ranked because of the fact that on all three *Costs* criteria and on the *Benefit* criterion *b08*, i.e on a majority (33/60) of criteria significance, action *a7* is positively outranked by actions *a6* and *a5*.
-Notice also the highly contradictory performance record of action *a1* with three grades both in the highest 7-tile (> 85.71%) and in the lowest 7-tile (<14.29%).
+Notice also the highly contrasted performance record of action *a1* with three grades in the highest 7-tile (> 85.71%) and four grades in the lowest 7-tile (<14.29%).
+A similar contrasted situation is given for action *a3* with 7 grades in the two top 7-tiles (>71.43%) and four grades in the two lowest 7-tiles (<28.57%).
 The mean marginal correlation over all 13 criteria is positive (+0.09).
 The standard deviation of the marginal correlations is however quite high (+0.261) so that the ranking lacks apparently a bit of fairness (-0.171).

-To vizualize the **ranking consensus**  between the *Copeland*, the *NetFlows* and the *Bachet* ranking results, we may use the :py:class:`transitiveDigraphs.RankingsFusionDigraph` class.
+To compare the three ranking results we have so far obtained, it is useful to vizualize the **ranking consensus**  one may observe between the *Copeland*, the *NetFlows* and the *Bachet* ranking results.
+To compute such a ranking consensus we can make usage of the :py:class:`transitiveDigraphs.RankingsFusionDigraph` class.

 .. code-block:: pycon
    :name: RankingConsensus
    :caption: Computing a rankings consensus
-   :linenos:
+   :emphasize-lines: 3,5,7,15-18

    >>> from transitiveDigraphs import RankingsFusionDigraph
+   >>> cop.copelandRanking
+    ['a5', 'a1', 'a6', 'a7', 'a8', 'a4', 'a9', 'a3', 'a2']
+   >>> netFlowsRanking
+    ['a5', 'a7', 'a6', 'a3', 'a1', 'a8', 'a4', 'a9', 'a2']
+   >>> ba.bachetRanking
+    ['a5', 'a6', 'a7', 'a3', 'a4', 'a8', 'a1', 'a2', 'a9']
    >>> rankings = [cop.copelandRanking,
    ...             nf.netFlowsRanking,
    ...             ba.bachetRanking]